sourceallies/micro-frontend-blog/ui-commons/blog.md

 The downside is that web components are somewhat complicated to create and don't lend themselves well to a reactive programming model.
 To aid in this we can leverage a newer library called [Lit]().
-This is a very small library that allows us to define a component along with a lifecycle for updating that component as things changes (such as users clicking on menus or getting signed in).
+This is a very small library that allows us to define a component along with a lifecycle for updating that component as things change (such as users clicking on menus or getting signed in).

 Refer to the [Lit Documentation]() for a complete reference.
 For our custom header we create a `header.ts` file with the following: